-- Careful brand management.
+1. Careful brand management.
 Walmart, because of its discount prices, has earned a reputation – regardless of its accuracy – of being an undesirable place to be seen.
 In comparison, Target has positioned itself to appear more upscale without actually raising its prices significantly.
-For two stores that share around 80 percent of the same products, this is a noteworthy statistic.
+For two stores that share around 80 per cent of the same products, this is a noteworthy statistic.

 Online Retail Giants

-- Don’t try to beat the best at their own game.
+2. Don’t try to beat the best at their own game.
 Amazon will sell everyone everything.
-A website like Zappos, in comparison specializes in shoes, choosing to compete with Amazon in just one sub-market and avoiding biting off more than they can safely chew.
+A website like Zappos, in comparison, specialises in shoes, choosing to compete with Amazon in just one sub-market and avoiding biting off more than they can safely chew.

 Looking to sharpen your digital marketing skills?
 Join our top-rated professional diploma in digital marketing today!